markproy/bird-classification-workshop/docs/troubleshooting.md

 If neither of those work, try using the ip address directly (e.g., `http://10.105.168.217/`).
 You can find this by opening a terminal window using the directly connected keyboard and monitor.
 From the terminal window, enter `ifconfig`.
 In the output, look for `inet addr:` and you should be able to find the ip address of the device.

+### Lambda function editor spins endlessly

+On occasion, the Lambda function editor does not take you to the function code.
+A simple browser refresh click normally solves this.

 ## Navigation

 [Home](../README.md) - [Lab 1](lab1-image-prep.md) - [Lab 2](lab2-train-model.md) - [Lab 3](lab3-host-model.md) - [Lab 4](lab4-trigger-inference-from-s3.md) - [Lab 5](lab5-deeplens-detect-and-classify.md) - [Lab 6](lab6-text-notification.md) - [Troubleshooting](troubleshooting.md)